micheleusuelli/micheleusuelli.github.io/articles-html/dsapproaches/dsapproaches.md

 Author: Michele Usuelli, Principal Data Scientist, Microsoft

-Working on data science projects, do you know when you need a machine learning solution?
-How do you explain your choice to a non-technical audience?
+Data-related projects involve some degree of analytics.
+However, the solution does not necessarily need any machine learning.
+If this situation sounds familiar, this article could help you define the approach and to communicate your choice to a non-technical audience.

-As a data scientist, designing new projects, I often explained the advantages of using machine learning.
+In my personal experience, designing new projects, I have been asked several time to explain the advantages of using machine learning.
 On the other hand, sometimes there was a request for an "artificial intelligence" or "machine learning" solution when it was unnecessary or even unfeasible.

-If you encountered these situations, this article is probably for you.
-To understand it, you just need some familiarity with basic data science projects.

-To start, what is an analytical problem?
-Data science is broad and is usually based on

-- subject-matter expertise, driven by people with some domain knowledge
-- historical data, capturing what happened in the past
+Previously, I simply answered the questions and demistified that to the best of my knowledge.
+This approach could work, although the approach is solution-focused in the sense that it starts from a popular solution and looks for the problem to solve.

+Instead, The key is to have a problem-focus mind set, which implies to have a problem to solve in mind and to keep the options open on the approach.
+A common pitfall is to follow commercial stakeholders fascinated by the hype of buzzwords such as "artificial intelligence", "machine learning", "data science".
+Solving their real problem is more effective, especially to have a long trustworthy relationship.

+With that in mind, when do we need machine learning?
+How can we explain it in simple terms?

+No matter how well you know your stakeholder, there will always be a gap in the perception of this subject.
+Still, you can try to mitigate any risks associated with this gap via getting a better understanding of each other's mind.
+First, you could approach your stakeholder with open questions on the meaning and implications of machine learning and any related topics that you consider relevant.

 To choose and explain the approach, I defined a framework and adopted it on several projects at Microsoft.
-This article describes this framework to choose the approach.
+After having acquired some degree of empathy with my audience, I leveraged my framework to shape the messages into simple explanations.

+To illustrate this example, let's consider a sales forecasting problem.
+The objective is to forecast the sales of an item, to keep the example simple.

-## Classify the approaches
+## Key questions to understand the problem

+The assumption is that the problem is analytical in the sense that the solution relies on some information captured into some data.
+If this sounds too vague, we can structure the input to the solution into two key areas

+- **subject-matter expertise**: any human knowledge that can help solving the problem.
+More important than the knowledge per se, the key question is who are the Subject-Matter Experts (SME) who can provide the required information, and in what part of the solution process are they capable of providing thei input.
+Examples of inputs is the knowledge of what promotions affect the sales, and the seasonality.
+- **live data**: any information that can help provide the answers to solve the problem.
+Examples of live data are the most recent sales volume and the time of the day and year.
+- **historical data**: any information that can help the data scientist understand how to solve the problem.
+An example is the history of sales and promotions of the last 10 years.

+Out of this input, to define the approach, I defined two key concepts

+- **data complexity**: how hard is it to analyze the data?
+Key factors that make the data more complex are the size and complexity in the structure.
+For example, how many years' worth of history do we have, what is the granularity, what is the complexity of promotion data?
+A factor that makes the data more simple is the errors in the sense that if the data cannot be trusted there is no point in applying any advanced technique.
+For example, are there any gaps in the data?
+- **domain complexity**: how hard is it to understand what is happening just looking at the data?
+For example, do we alredy know what promotions are the most impactful and how they will impact the sales?

+## Type of solutions

+What are the options to solve an analytical problem?
+There are several options and, to create clarity, I summarized them into three approaches.

 When machine learning is not the best option, what are the alternatives?